oapicf/pinterest-sdk/clients/swift5/generated/docs/BoardsAPI.md

 import OpenAPIClient

-let adAccountId = "adAccountId_example" // String | Unique identifier of an ad account. (optional) let bookmark = "bookmark_example" // String | Cursor used to fetch the next page of items (optional) let pageSize = 987 // Int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25) let privacy = "privacy_example" // String | Privacy setting for a board. (optional)
+let adAccountId = "adAccountId_example" // String | Unique identifier of an ad account. (optional) let privacy = BoardPrivacyFilter() // BoardPrivacyFilter | The privacy level of the board (optional) let bookmark = "bookmark_example" // String | Cursor used to fetch the next page of items (optional) let pageSize = 987 // Int | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information. (optional) (default to 25)

 // List boards
-BoardsAPI.boardsList(adAccountId: adAccountId, bookmark: bookmark, pageSize: pageSize, privacy: privacy) { (response, error) in
+BoardsAPI.boardsList(adAccountId: adAccountId, privacy: privacy, bookmark: bookmark, pageSize: pageSize) { (response, error) in
     guard error == nil else {
         print(error)
         return